weif5/Test-5/_pages/about.md

 ---
 ## 👋 Hi, I’m Wei Fang

-I'm currently a Math and Economics double major at the University of Washington.
+I'm currently majoring Math BA and Economics BS double degree and minoring in DS and AMATH at the University of Washington (2021 - 2025).
 I’m passionate about:

 - Quantitative finance 📊